ad0409/nasa-apod-scraper/README.md

 The script will:
 1. Fetch today's APOD image
 2. Add the scientific explanation as overlay
-3. Save the processed image to the path specified in the `WINDOWS_SAVE_PATH` environment variable in your `.env` file.
+3. Save the processed image to the path specified in the `WINDOWS_SAVE_DIR` environment variable in your `.env` file.

 ## Configuration 🔨

 The script is configured using environment variables in the `.env` file:
 - `NASA_APOD_API_KEY`: Your API key obtained from NASA.
-- `WINDOWS_SAVE_PATH`: The absolute path on your Windows filesystem where the processed images will be saved.
+- `WINDOWS_SAVE_DIR`: The absolute path on your Windows filesystem where the processed images will be saved.

 ## Error Handling 🛠️